Skip to main content

 • Consult with property owners regarding methods and values of preserving land.

-• Consult with property owners regarding wetlands permitting process and best management practices regarding development or construction projects.
+• Consult with property owners regarding the wetland’s application process and best management practices regarding development or construction projects.

 • Consult with the NH Department of Environmental Services regarding wetlands issues within the Town of Belmont.